-My firm has more than 10 practitioners; can I attend a seminar designed for 6-9 practitioners?
+My law practice has more than 10 practitioners; can I attend a seminar designed for 6-9 practitioners?

-This seminar is not targeted to you.
+This seminar is not targeted to your practice and its practitioners.
 However, if the seminar is not fully booked by targeted practitioners, we may release places to other practitioners.
 Please register your interest by email.

-Why are the risk management seminars free and not compulsory anymore?
+Why are the risk management seminars not compulsory anymore?

 From the 2016/2017 insurance year, the risk management seminars are no longer compulsory.
-If you are a Law Mutual (WA) Insured, and are attending a seminar that is relevant to you, then you will either not be charged, or be charged at a subsidised rate, depending on which seminar you attend.
+If you are an Insured and are attending a seminar that is relevant to you, then you will be charged at a subsidised rate, depending on which seminar you attend.

-The seminars are now targeted at priority risk management areas, firms and practitioners.
-Your firm may be entitled to a risk management discount on its Annual Contribution for insurance (premium) if sufficient numbers of its practitioners attend seminars.
+The seminars are now targeted at priority risk management areas, law practices and practitioners.
+Your law practice may be entitled to a risk management discount on its base Annual Contribution (premium) if sufficient numbers of its practitioners attend seminars.

-I am not insured with Law Mutual (WA)?
+Can I attend if I am not insured with Law Mutual?

-Law Mutual (WA) Insureds will be given priority enrolment in seminars.
-If you are not insured you will have to pay non-subsidised rates to attend Law Mutual (WA) seminars.
-However, at its sole discretion, Law Mutual (WA) may allow non-insured practitioners to attend at no charge or at a subsidised rate provided the seminar is not at capacity.
+Law Mutual Insureds will be given priority enrolment in seminars.
+If you are not an Insured you will have to pay non-subsidised rates to attend Law Mutual seminars.
+However, at its sole discretion, Law Mutual may allow non-insured practitioners to attend at no charge or at a subsidised rate provided the seminar is not at capacity.

 Do I need to be a Law Society member?

-No, If you are a Law Mutual (WA) Insured you can attend the risk management seminars at no charge or a subsidised rate.
-If you choose to attend more than two hours of subsidised training you will have to pay non-subsidised rates.
+No, If you are a Law Mutual Insured you can attend the risk management seminars at no charge or a subsidised rate.
+If you choose to attend more than two hours of training, you will have to pay non-subsidised rates.
 Law Society members can attend additional training at member rates.
-Law Mutual (WA) Insureds who have completed less than two hours of training will be given priority enrolment in seminars.
+Law Mutual Insureds who have completed less than two hours of training will be given priority enrolment in seminars.